I loved Man vs Wild. I mean, who would have thought being a survivalist could be sexy?

 If your assessment of the situation isn’t great, and it’s at least partly your fault, your plan needs to include:

-If there has been a lack of engagement, leverage, and/or measurement on the part of the sponsor, or you are trying to shift them to a higher/larger sponsorship, your plan needs to include an offer of reinvention.
+If there has been a lack of engagement, leverage, and/or measurement on the part of the sponsor, or you are trying to upgrade them to a larger sponsorship, your plan needs to include an offer of reinvention.
 You should offer to work with them to develop a great leverage plan, and work with them to create a strong measurement plan off the back of that.
 Offer to do all of that before you renegotiate.
 This will create some vision on their part and you will be able to negotiate for the exact benefits they need to make it happen.
 This also demonstrates that you are willing to invest in their results before they re-sign.

 If you think there is a chance the negotiation could go pear-shaped enough that you could lose the sponsor altogether, you need a fall-back position.
 That fall-back position needs to be strategic, forward-thinking, and devoid of guilt.
 You need to decide whether you would be best off letting them go or renegotiating to a smaller sponsorship for a while or some other option.
 Those options should not include threats or “playing hardball”.
 Either you can cooperatively work together or you can’t.